Crane LMI Computer Replacement Experts

 Experts in Full-Replacement Crane Computer Systems*

-Usually a Grove, Terex, Shuttlelift or other mobile/RT crane that has an old LMI such as a PAT DS350 or a Greer Microguard that is failing.
-Often times the computer is in override because its impossible to operate the crane due to constant error codes.
-The crane is usually in good condition and a new computer provides years of trouble free use.
+Often a Grove, Terex, LinkBelt or other mobile / RT crane that has an old LMI such as a PAT DS350 or a Greer Microguard that is failing.
+Many times the computer is in override because its impossible to operate the crane due to constant errors and false lockouts.
+The crane is usually in good condition and a new computer can provide years of trouble free use.

-The majority of our lattice crane work seems to be on older Link Belt cranes, especially with older PAT DS350 vertical consoles.
-A new system for these is relatively simple with a wired angle sensor and linerider on the base section and wireless A2B and Wind on the boom tip, though fully wired/wireless systems are available.
+Often times this crane computer / LMI replacement is for an older Link Belt LS or HS crane, especially with older PAT DS350 vertical consoles.
+A new system for these is very simple with angle sensor and linerider on the base section and A2B and wind on the boom tip.
+Both wired and wireless options are available.

 Offshore and marine crane systems usually involve an ATEX or CSA designation for explosion proof work.
 There are several options for systems that satisfy this need and have potted electronics that are completely encased in resin to protect them from the harsh marine environment.
 We usually provide a few of these marine tanker or offshore drilling rig systems a year.